Pakubuwono X

-Pakubuwono X (also transliterated Pakubuwana X, sometimes abbreviated PB X; Surakarta, 29 November 1866 - Surakarta, 22 February 1939), despite his regnal name, was the ninth Susuhunan (Monarch) of Surakarta.
-He reigned from the 1893 to 1939, making him the longest reigning Sunan in the history of Surakarta.
+Pakubuwono X (also transliterated Pakubuwana X, sometimes abbreviated PB X; 29 November 1866 - 22 February 1939), despite his regnal name, was the ninth Susuhunan of Surakarta.
+He reigned from 1893 to 1939, making him the longest reigning Sunan in the history of Surakarta.

 He officially succeeded his father, the eighth Sunan, as monarch two weeks after his death on March 30, 1893.

 He was designated a National Hero of Indonesia for his role in the independence movement.

 Birth

-His birth name (asma timur) was Raden Mas Sayyidin Malikul Kusna, son of Pakubuwono IX and his wife Kanjeng Raden Ayu Kustiyah.
+His birth name (asma timur) was Gusti Raden Mas Sayyidin Malikul Kusna, son of Pakubuwono IX by his queen consort, Gusti Kanjeng Ratu Pakubuwana.
+Her mother was a daughter of Kanjeng Pangeran Harya Hadiwijaya II and Gusti Kanjeng Ratu Bendara, daughter of Pakubuwana VIII.

+By the age of three years old, he was appointed as heir-apparent by the title of Kanjeng Gusti Pangeran Adipati Anom Hamengkunegara Sudibya Rajaputra Narendra ing Mataram.

 Politics

 His reign corresponded with the political changes happening in the Dutch East Indies at the time, in particular the growth of local indigenous political organizations such as Budi Utomo and Sarekat Islam of which he and the royal family were patrons.

 Family

-Pakubuwono X was known to have many concubines, but his main consort was GKR Hemas, the daughter of Sultan Hamengkubuwono VII of Yogyakarta.
-He was also known major contributor to improvements at the Royal Graveyard of Imogiri, where he is buried.
+Pakubuwono X was known to have many concubines, but his main consort was GKR Hemas, the daughter of Sultan Hamengkubuwono VII of Yogyakarta born to his third consort, GKR Kencono.
+Another consort was GKR Pakubuwono, the daughter of Mangkunegara IV by his primary consort.
+He was also a major contributor to improvements at the Royal Graveyard of Imogiri, where he is buried.